liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 A Java web service client can easily be set up using Eclipse IDE.
 Here's how:

-In Eclipse, add a new Web Service Client to your project for each service you plan to consume in your client code.
-For our purposes, the client we're building needs a Web Service Client for the portal's `Company`, `User`, and `UserGroup` services.
+In Eclipse, add a new web service client to your project for each service you plan to consume in your client code.
+For our purposes, the client we're building needs a web service client for the portal's `Company`, `User`, and `UserGroup` services.

 To add your Web Service Clients in Eclipse IDE, click *New* &rarr; *Other...*,